 This module is a basic course in consecutive interpreting from English to Chinese focusing on the basic interpreting skills and techniques.
 Students will be equipped with the basic consecutive interpreting ability from English to Chinese through a large number of practical exercises.

-Application for the programme will be opened in October for admission in February/March the following year.
+Application for enrolment will open in October for admission in February/March of the following year.

 |Funding / Grants||